 Pump Saver Plus

-- Separate gas and sand without any impact or effect on Rod Pump function
+- Separates gas and sand without any impact or effect on pump function

 - Negligible pressure drop through the tool